 Written by Tenley Haraldson.

-First developed in the 1930s, sulfates are effective cleaning ingredients that easily remove dirt and oil from a wide variety of surfaces.
-In recent years, consumers have questioned the safety of sulfates.
+Since the 1930s, sulfates have been effective cleaning ingredients that remove dirt and oil from a wide variety of surfaces.
+Over the past few decades, consumers have begun questioning their safety.

 - sodium lauryl sulfate (SLS)